Loupau38/Fake-ShapeBot-2.0/README.md

 ### Public commands :

 - /view-shapes [message] : Will trigger the shape viewer like a regular message but will send the response back only to you and will also include any error messages
-- /change-blueprint-version [blueprint] [version] : Changes a blueprint's version and returns the new code
+- /change-blueprint-version [blueprint] [version] [blueprint_file=None] : Changes a blueprint's version and returns the new code.
+If the blueprint code is too big to be pasted, provide a file containing it in the 'blueprint_file' parameter and fill in the 'blueprint' parameter with dummy character(s)
 - /member-count : Displays the member count of the server it is executed in (with additional info such as online/offline count and percentage)
 - /operation-graph [instructions] [public=False] [see_shape_vars=False] : See the [/operation-graph documentation](https://github.com/Loupau38/Fake-ShapeBot-2.0/blob/main/operationGraphDoc.md)
-- /blueprint-info [blueprint] [advanced=False] : Will give the version, type, building count, island count and size of the given blueprint.
-If 'advanced' is set to True, will also give the individual counts for every building and islands
+- /blueprint-info [blueprint] [advanced=False] [blueprint_file=None] : Will give the version, type, building count, island count and size of the given blueprint.
+If 'advanced' is set to True, will also give the individual counts for every building and islands.
+If the blueprint code is too big to be pasted, provide a file containing it in the 'blueprint_file' parameter and fill in the 'blueprint' parameter with dummy character(s)

 ### Admin commands :